 Allergic to ticks?

 Some people are allergic to ticks.
-Symptoms such as a swollen throat, difficulty breathing or even collapse can happen in a severe reaction.
-If symptoms are severe, phone 000 immediately.
-If you’re experiencing an allergic reaction. you need to head straight to your Doctor or the Emergency Department at the hospital.
-Make sure you always have your Epipen at hand.
-They’ll properly remove the tick for you and monitor your symptoms.
+Symptoms such as a swollen throat, difficulty breathing, or even collapse can happen in a severe reaction.
+If symptoms are severe, dial 000 immediately.
+If you’re experiencing an allergic reaction, you need to head straight to your Doctor or the Emergency Department at the hospital.
+Make sure you always have your EpiPen at hand.

 New recommendation for tick removal